 The regulatory environment for cannabis is complex.
-With the onset of the "war on drugs", Congress enacted the Comprehensive Drug Abuse Prevention and Control Act of 1970 which included Title II, the Controlled Substances Act (CSA).
+In 1937, the federal government enacted the Marihuana Tax Act which did not prohibit cannabis, but instead instituted a heavy tax.
+With the onset of the "war on drugs, Congress enacted the Comprehensive Drug Abuse Prevention and Control Act of 1970 which included Title II, the Controlled

+Substances Act (CSA).
 This legislation established five schedules for controlled substances.
-It was under this Act that cannabis was listed as a Schedule I Narcotic.
-(League of California Cities, 2021) Cannabis is still considered a Schedule 1 Narcotic at the Federal Level, which limits the industry's ability to bank and participate in certain aspects of the financial system.
-Despite subsequent legalization in California, the CSA is still enforceable in California.
+It was under this act that cannabis was listed as a Schedule I Narcotic.
+(League of California Cities, 2021)

+Cannabis is still considered a Schedule 1 Narcotic at the Federal Level, which limits the industry's ability to bank and participate in certain aspects of the financial system.
+Despite legalization, the CSA is still enforceable in California.
 Enforcement of the CSA has been dependent on the leadership of the executive administration.
 For example, the Cole Memo was issued by the Department of Justice in 2013.
 It provided policy guidance on where to focus federal enforcement and directed enforcement away from operations legalized by states.
 However, in 2018, a memo issued by a new administration under then Attorney General Jeff Sessions rescinded the Cole Memo and removed any "deprioritization" of operations legalized by states.
 (League of Cities, 2021)